What is The Wheel of Life? Template + Assessment (Step-By-Step)

 That said, if you’re lost, here are 8 areas of life I use:

-Wealth & Lifestyle – Your remaining pasttimes, promises and possessions.
+- Wealth & Lifestyle – Your remaining pastimes, promises and possessions.

 People sometimes ask why there’s no spiritual element to TRACKTION.
 My view is that spirituality is more “How” than “What”.
 Formal practices fit comfortably within the framework.
 For the rest, I challenge you to show compassion, be present with and fully express your actions within each current area.